-We account for our employee stock options and stock purchase rights granted under the 1996 Stock Plan, 1996 Director Option Plan, 1999 Nonstatutory Stock Option Plan and the 2006 Stock Plan and stock purchase rights under the 1996 Employee Stock Purchase Plan ("Purchase Plan") under the provisions of ASC 718 - Stock Compensation (formerly Statement of Financial Accounting Standards No. 123(R), "Share-Based Payment").
+We account for our employee stock options and stock purchase rights granted under the 1996 Stock Plan, 1996 Director Option Plan, 1999 Nonstatutory Stock Option Plan and the 2006 Stock Plan and stock purchase rights under the 1996 Employee Stock Purchase Plan (collectively "Purchase Plans") under the provisions of ASC 718 - Stock Compensation.
 Under the provisions of ASC 718, share-based compensation cost is measured at the grant date, based on the estimated fair value of the award, and is recognized as an expense over the employee's requisite service period (generally the vesting period of the equity grant), net of estimated forfeitures.
 We have adopted the modified prospective transition method as provided by ASC 718 and, accordingly, financial statement amounts for the prior periods have not been restated to reflect the fair value method of expensing share-based compensation.

-Stock-based compensation expense recognized in the Consolidated Statements of Operations for fiscal 2010 and 2009 included both the unvested portion of stock-based awards granted prior to April 1, 2006 and stock-based awards granted subsequent to April 1, 2006.
-Stock options granted in periods prior to fiscal 2007 were measured based on ASC 718 (formerly SFAS No. 123) criteria, whereas stock options granted subsequent to April 1, 2006 were measured based on ASC 718 (formerly SFAS No. 123(R)) criteria.
-In conjunction with the adoption of SFAS No. 123(R), we changed our method of attributing the value of stock-based compensation to expense from the accelerated multiple-option approach to the straight-line single option method.
+Stock-based compensation expense recognized in the Consolidated Statements of Operations for fiscal 2010 included both the unvested portion of stock-based awards granted prior to April 1, 2006 and stock-based awards granted subsequent to April 1, 2006.
+Stock options granted in periods prior to fiscal 2007 were measured based on ASC 718 (formerly SFAS No. 123) criteria, whereas stock options granted subsequent to April 1, 2006 were measured based on ASC 718 (formerly SFAS No. 123) No. 123(R)) criteria.
+In conjunction with the adoption of ASC 718, we changed our method of attributing the value of stock-based compensation to expense from the accelerated multiple-option approach to the straight-line single option method.
 Compensation expense for all share-based payment awards granted subsequent to April 1, 2006 has been recognized using the straight-line single-option method.
-Stock-based compensation expense included in fiscal 2010 included the impact of estimated forfeitures.
+Stock-based compensation expense included in fiscal 2011 included the impact of estimated forfeitures.
 ASC 718 requires forfeitures to be estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures differ from those estimates.

-To value option grants and stock purchase rights under the Purchase Plan for actual and pro forma stock-based compensation we used the Black-Scholes option valuation model.
+To value option grants and stock purchase rights under the Purchase Plans for actual and pro forma stock-based compensation we used the Black-Scholes option valuation model.
 Fair value determined using the Black-Scholes option valuation model varies based on assumptions used for the expected stock prices volatility, expected life, risk free interest rates and future dividend payments.
-For fiscal years 2010, 2009 and 2008, we used the historical volatility of our stock over a period equal to the expected life of the options to their fair value.
-The expected life assumptions represent the weighted-average period stock-based awards are expecting to remain outstanding.
+For fiscal years 2011, 2010 and 2009, we used the historical volatility of our stock over a period equal to the expected life of the options to their fair value.
+The expected life assumptions represent the weighted-average period stockbased awards are expecting to remain outstanding.
 These expected life assumptions were established through the review of historical exercise behavior of stock-based award grants with similar vesting periods.
 The risk free interest was based on the closing market bid yields on actively traded U.S. treasury securities in the over-the-counter market for the expected term equal to the expected term of the option.
 The dividend yield assumption was based on our history and expectation of future dividend payout.